-The primary goal of randomized/stochastic policies is for exploration: randomization broadens search space and enables observation of counterfactual outcomes of alternative choices (that otherwise would have never been tried by non-randomized, deterministic policies) to better understand the interactions between actions and environment.
-However, this goal seems to be irrelevant to the Merton problem when the investor is a {\it small} investor (i.e., a price taker).
-As stock prices are exogenous to the small investor, he can compute the return of any portfolio without actually purchasing it (e.g., using a ``paper portfolio").
-Therefore, there appear to be no informational benefits to adopting stochastic policies or the RL approach for such a small investor.
+The primary motivation for employing randomized policies in RL is exploration: randomization expands the search space and enables the observation of counterfactual outcomes of alternative actions that deterministic policies would never try, thereby facilitating a better understanding of the interaction between actions and the environment.
+However, this motivation appears irrelevant in the classical Merton problem for a small investor (i.e., a price taker).
+Since stock prices are exogenous to such an investor, the returns of any portfolio can be computed without actual execution (e.g., via a “paper portfolio”).
+Hence, there seems to be no informational advantage in adopting randomized policies or the RL framework for small investors.